-Ever since Age of Empires IV was announced all the way back in 2017 – what a different world we all lived in then – fans of this series have been champing at the bit to get their hands on it.
-After all, when it comes to Real-Time-Strategy (RTS) games, this is a series boasting a reputation few can match.
+Age of Empires 4’s release date has been confirmed, and that’s not all we know.
+Ever since Age of Empires 4 was announced all the way back in 2017 – what a different world we all lived in then – fans of this series have been champing at the bit to get their hands on it.

+When it comes to Real-Time-Strategy (RTS) games, this is a series boasting a reputation few can match.
 Now, with its release date drawing ever nearer the internet is abuzz with screenshots, trailers and reports about what players can expect from the game.
 Here’s what’s been confirmed so far.

 Age of Empires IV is being billed as a ‘spiritual successor’ to Age of Empires II, so players will know what to expect after they boot it up.
-Players are tasked with advancing their faction through the ages – the Dark Age, Feudal Age, Castle Age, and Imperial Age.
+Players are tasked with advancing their faction through the ages: the Dark Age, Feudal Age, Castle Age, and Imperial Age.

 Relic says that Player-Vs-Player (PVP) matches will be limited to 200 units for each player, but with eight possible participants in a game, that’s 1,600 units in all.
 They’ve also hinted that the game’s main campaign will allow for bigger armies than that.

-5. The production values are gorgeous
+6. The production values are gorgeous

 As one would expect from gaming rigs today, Age of Empires IV looks stunning.
-It can render in both 4K and Ultra-High-Definition (UHD) and while the individual units themselves look somewhat un-detailed up close, when they’re seen from afar on superbly detailed battlefields, they do the job just fine.
+It can render in both 4K and Ultra-High-Definition (UHD) and while the individual units themselves may look somewhat un-detailed up close, when they’re seen from afar on superbly detailed battlefields, they do the job just fine.

 Since the player’s view of the game will, for the most part, be hovering above the action – be that building up cities or commanding troops – the textures of buildings and even the lighting changes from age to age.